chris-s-friedman/hugo_blog/content/posts/2024/aoc24.md

 All of this was to avoid what I thought would be the slower, more naive, simple solution: loop through each item in every failing set and see if removing an item makes the set not fail.
 This solution is probably slower but it's much easier to understand, essentially self-documenting and.... works.
 Also, how much does speed really matter on a list of 1000 sets (answer: not much)?

 So, today's lesson learned: just write the damn solution if the "clever" solution is not much of a solution.

+## Day 3: Regex Time

+Today is time for some regex-fu.
+Today I learned two things... and I don't have much to say about them except for they are technical eccentricities of the regex:

+1. The `.` character doesn't select _everything_.
+It selects everything except newline characters.
+2. To select text between two sets of characters, don't dorget to put the text you're looking to extract in parentheses!

+That's it!
+Easy day and looking forward to tomorrow!